Lemon Law In Singapore: 7 Facts All Consumers Must Know

 Negotiate With The Seller

-As a consumer, you’re strongly encouraged to communicate the issue with the seller beforehand.
-Try negotiating your demands with the merchant, as it is quicker and more favourable than making a claim.
+As a consumer, your first step should be to communicate the issue directly with the seller.
+Negotiating your demands is often quicker and more favourable than pursuing formal claims.

 Request Help From CASE